-The world map in Figure 1 depicts the 2019 AFi status for each country.
-A total of 35 countries, depicted in grey on the map, did not meet the minimum coder threshold for 2019.
-Across the whole published dataset (1900-2019), country-years that did not meet a threshold of at least three coders for a particular indicator were omitted to ensure data quality.
+The world map in Figure 1 depicts the 2020 AFi status for each country.
+Only few countries/territories did not yet meet the minimum coder threshold for 2020.
+Across the whole published dataset (1900-2020), country-years that did not meet a threshold of at least three coders for a particular indicator were omitted to ensure data quality.
 The aggregated index score is provided for country-years with at least three indicators meeting that threshold.
-The missing data will be complemented in the next round of data collection.
+The missing data will be complemented in the next rounds of data collection.